Tracardi/tracardi-api/docs/configuration/elasticsearch/connecting_elasticsearch_cluster.md

     ELASTIC_HOST: "node-1,node-2,node-3"
 ```

-If your cluster is behinde a reverse proxy you will need only one url.
+If your cluster is behind a reverse proxy you will need only one url.

 ### SSL and Authentication